 Dick Gephardt, the Democratic former House leader turned high-powered lobbyist, spearheaded one coalition.
-"We wanted to get a really bipartisan on, aimed mainly at messagiogenerath at the secretaries of state atterneys general governors who would be officials-the secretaries of state, attorneys general, governors who would be in of the stirling to lie the first with walliest to Relp, 19 shows the private sector to put \$20 million behind the effort.
+"We wanted to get a really bipartisan group of former elected officials, Cabinet secretaries, military leaders and so on, aimed mainly at messaging to the public but also speaking to local officials-the secretaries of state, attorneys general, governors who would be in the eye of the storm-to let them know we wanted to help," says Gephardt, who worked his contacts in the private sector to put \$20 million behind the effort.